About the Basin

 The Fraser Basin is one of the world's most productive salmon river systems, supporting seven salmon species (Chinook, Sockeye, Coho, Chum, Pink, Steelhead and Cutthroat Trout) and many other species of fish, including sturgeon.
 The Fraser Basin supports a great diversity of wildlife.
 It is one of BC's most productive waterfowl breeding and overwintering areas, and a crucial staging area on the Pacific Flyway for migratory birds.
 The mouth of the River, in particular, is recognized as a globally significant estuary.

-The Basin is also home to over 2.9 million people, two-thirds of all British Columbians.
+The Basin is also home to 3 million people, nearly two-thirds of all British Columbians.
 First Nations were the first to recognize its special nature and enjoy its bounty.
 Archeological evidence confirms oral traditions that the ancestors of First Nations people have lived beside the river since the vast glaciers started receding 10,000 years ago and the Fraser River, as we know it, was born.

 In the past 200 years, people from all over the world have also come to call this area home.
 The Fraser Basin — with its diversity of people, culture, languages, natural beauty, resources, enterprises, tourism and recreation — is a very special place.
 Because it is so special, sustaining it for future generations is a responsibility everyone shares.